youpy-org/youpy/README.md

 ------

 # Introduction
-Youpy aims at smoothing Python learning curve for beginners with knowledge of Scratch.
+Youpy aims at smoothing Python learning curve for beginners with or without knowledge of Scratch.
 We do this by providing an execution framework and a front-end API as close to Scratch as possible.

+Many beginners guide for Python only offers command line activities based on the austere interfaces supported by the `input` and `print` function.
+On the contrary Youpy brings a modern graphical API allowing teachers to create rich recreational activities accessible to student with no programming skills.

 # Philosophy
 ## Goals

 - Make beginners enjoy programming in Python as much as in Scratch
-- Enable graphical interface and not only input/print.
-- Easy and straight forward with the less implicit magic possible
+- Stick to plain Python code with less implicit magic possible.
-- Write plain Python code

 ## Non-goals